 • Early bird

-For films received before end of 19 February 2017, the entry fee for early bird submissions is £15.
-Student entries will be charged at £10 (proof required).
+For films received as per the dates above, the entry fee for early bird submissions is £20/$25.
+Student entries will be charged at £10/$15 (proof required).

-For films received after 19 February but before end of 30 June 2017, the entry fee for regular submissions is £25.
-Student entries will be charged at £20 (proof required).
+For films received as per the dates above, the entry fee for regular submissions is £30/$40.
+Student entries will be charged at £20/$30 (proof required).

-For films received after 30 June but before end of 23 July 2017, the entry fee for late submissions is £35.
-Student entries will be charged at £30 (proof required).
+For films received as per the dates above, the entry fee for late submissions is £45/$60.
+Student entries will be charged at £30/$45 (proof required).

 • Extended Deadline

-For films received after 23 July but before end of 31 July 2017, the entry fee is £45.
-Student entries will be charged at £40 (proof required).
+For films received as per the dates above, the entry fee is £55/$75.
+Student entries will be charged at £40/$60 (proof required).

-We are pleased to say that these fees are slightly lower than the 2016 prices.
+We are pleased to say that these fees have not been raised from last year.

-There is a discount for those films that were made in East Anglia (Norfolk, Suffolk, and Cambridgeshire).
-These films will cost only £10 during the Earlybird deadline, and £20 for the remainder of the submissions window.
+There is a discount for those films that are eligible for the Best East Anglian Film (those films made in Norfolk, Suffolk, or Cambridgeshire).
+These films will cost only £10/$15 during the Early-bird deadline, and £15/$25 for the remainder of the submissions window.

 Valid proof of status will be required for student submissions and East Anglian submissions in order to be moved from pending to in consideration.